taustation-fan/taustation-fan.github.io/career.md

 | Negotiate a better deal for your station               | 61.08  | stamina       | Market            |
 | Sell classified information                            | 79.03  | social        | Anywhere          |

+Disadvantages:

+* Many lower-level career tasks are only available on two stations
+* The highest-paying career tasks are distributed on only two stats

 ## Medicine: Cloning Specialist

 Intelligence, Strength